 - Do understand the full financial picture of the loan estimates you receive from a lender by reviewing both rates and fees.
 It’s best to make your comparisons before starting a loan application.
 Be cautious of authorizing a credit check too many times, as it will affect your credit score.

 - Don’t rush through it.
-You can only control how much you buy your home for, but not how much you sell it for, which is subject to swings in the market.
+You only can control how much you buy your home for, but not how much you sell it for, which is subject to swings in the market.
 Be thoughtful about your decision.

 How Thrivent can help

 Whether it’s time to buy or sell your home, the mortgage lending team at Thrivent Credit Union can help.
 Team members focus on finding out what’s most important to your needs and offer trusted advice based on your holistic picture.
-They will work to create a home buying team for you, with your
+They will work to create a home buying team for you, with your Thrivent financial advisor and your realtor, to find the home that brings balance to your financial strategy.

 Thrivent Credit Union lends in all 50 states and works with Prime Alliance Real Estate Services, LLC to connect Thrivent clients with highly qualified local realtors, to purchase and/or sell a property.